-Although I began doing these for dustjackets, I wasn’t gifted with the ability to visualise, or form images in my imagination, so where most people can “see” something in their mind, I found that I need to create a visual representation of those thought pictures instead.
+Although I began doing these for dustjackets, I actually have aphantasia, ie I don’t have the ability to visualise or form images in my mind, so where most people can imagine something, I found that I need to create a visual representation to be able to “see” it.
 I find it interesting that while Temple Grandin & I are both on the autistic spectrum, she “thinks in pictures” to an amazing degree, and I get zilch.
 Nada.
 Nothing.
 But I do dream in pictures so I have no idea how that works.

 Each image can take anywhere from under an hour to sometimes days or months, depending on how much adding/removing/changing I feel like I need to do before I’m happy with it.
 I do try to find couples with similar body types, but I don’t have my own personal doppelgangers to use, so I’ll sometimes have to manipulate the image further to make it more true to the character.
 While I want them to look quite realistic as fantasy/MSR fan art, I don’t want them to look real enough to be ever mistaken for a photo.